-Age/Grade Number of Doses Pre K (2 yrs. through 4 yrs.)
-4 DTP/DTaP/DT 3 Polio 3 НерВ 1 MMR 1 Varicella or chickenpox history Grades K through Grade 4 4 DTP/DTaP/DT/Td 4 Polio 3 НерВ 2 MMR 2 Varicella or chickenpox history
+Age/Grade Numbe er of Doses Pre K (2 yrs. through 4 yrs.)
+4 DTP/DTaP/DT 3 Polio 3 HepB 1 MMR 1 Varicella or chickenpox history Grades K through Grade 4 4 DTP/DTaP/DT/Td 4 Polio 3 HepB 2 MMR 2 Varicella or chickenpox history

 Parents are responsible for fulfilling the immunization requirements for their student in accordance with Wisconsin State Law.
 Any student admitted to an elementary school within 30 school days after the date on which the student is admitted, present written evidence to the school of having completed the first immunization for each vaccine required for the student's grade and being on schedule for the remainder of the basic and booster immunization series for mumps, measles, rubella, diphtheria, pertussis (whooping cough) polio, tetanus or shall present a written waiver.
+Students are now required to provide a doctor's signature for proof of chickenpox.
+Previously a parent report was acceptable.
+Those who have a previous parental report of the disease do not need to do anything but moving forward new students will need to either have a doctor sign stating they have had the disease, show proof of vaccination, or sign a waiver.
 Immunization requirements can only be waived if a properly signed health, religious, or personal conviction waiver is filed with the school.